Resonint/ilumr-courseware/README.md

 ## Acknowledgments

-This project is built on contributions from the following people:
+This project has contributions from the following people:
 - Cameron Dykstra
 - Sharon McTaggart
 - Sergei Obruchkov